Student Handbook Chapter 18 - Test Accommodations

 ii.
 In order to provide testing accommodations, test days and/or times may need to be adjusted (examples include: two finals that may overlap due to extended time may need to be scheduled at a different time/day).
 Students are responsible for adjusting personal commitments around scheduled test times.

 iii.
 If an Instructor(s) is able to proctor the student’s test with their extended test time in class or at a location outside of CARTesting, the student should not request to take the test in the CARTesting Center.

 b.
 CARTesting Center is located in Building 19, room 266 (within the CAR department) and is open Monday – Friday 9:00 am – 4:00 pm

 c.
 Arranging test with CARTesting:

 i.
 Scheduling: Tests must be scheduled at least FIVE (5) business days in advance (sooner if possible) through the AIM system.
 Tests need be scheduled at the same day and time as the class scheduled time.
 In some cases, test days and/or times may need to be adjusted in order to provide testing accommodations.
 Alternative times must be approved by the Instructor(s) prior to scheduling.

 Students requiring a test outside of the CARTesting Center hours should schedule the test in AIM for the closest available time and make a note in the test request form requesting the alternate time.
 CARTesting staff will review the request and schedule if possible.
 Students eligible for the extended test time accommodation have a variety of ways in which the accommodation can be implemented.
 This may include beginning the exam before/after the scheduled class or exam time.
 Extended test time should not overlap with any class time activities or lecture.

-Specific Universal Design elements are available and should be requested by entering notes when scheduling.
+Specific Universal Design elements are available in CARTesting and should be requested by entering notes when scheduling.
 CAR can provide accommodations for pop quizzes and will work directly with the Instructor(s) to arrange these.
-PDF: Requesting a Test in AIM: a Step-by-Step Guide.